 The main objectives of the Confucius Institute are Chinese language popular among the Sri Lankans and promote research exchangers between two countries.
 Learning Chinese language could be a good investment and that is better way to open new avenues for young generation of the country. .

 The Confucius Institute is functioning smoothly while conducting Chinese language and cultural programs, students and staff exchange programs, research and collaborative programmes etc. with our partners Beijing Foreign Studies University and Honghe University

 I would like to appreciate Confucius Institute’s contribution to the Faculty of Arts in different ways; providing financial assistance for infrastructure development, organizing conferences, conducting Chinese Language classes for undergraduates as well as outside communities etc.

 I wish the Confucius Institute all success!

-Dean/Arts, Senior Professor of Sociology (Chair)
+Dean/Arts, Senior Professor of Geography (Chair)

 Dr. Wimal Hewamanage

 Director (Sri Lanka)